Skip to main content

 The Difference Between Nephrite and Bowenite Pounamu

-When choosing authentic New Zealand Pounamu, it helps to understand the difference between Nephrite and Bowenite.
+When choosing New Zealand Pounamu, it helps to understand the difference between Nephrite and Bowenite.
 Both are recognised as Pounamu in Aotearoa, but they differ in composition, appearance, and durability.

 Nephrite Pounamu